 Henri Wajsblat, Anaplan’s Head of Financial Services Solutions, interviewed Anaplan partner and Lionpoint Group Managing Director Jonathan Balkin about how new technology solutions can help the private equity sector improve fund of funds (FoF) portfolio analytics.

-Lionpoint Group recently released a Private Equity Portfolio Monitoring – Fund of Funds app on the Anaplan App Hub.
+Lionpoint Group recently released a Fund of Funds Portfolio Analytics on the Anaplan App Hub.
 Can you share some of the business challenges within the private equity industry that inspired you to build this new app?

 Data transparency, monitoring, and reporting are increasingly challenging tasks for private equity.
 As the asset class has matured, the amount of opaque private data related to thousands of funds and investments has outpaced the operational capabilities of managers and investors alike.
 With evolving regulatory requirements and heightened investor scrutiny of returns, exposures, and fees, private equity managers are looking to new technology for improved insight into their data.

 There are now more than 17,000 active private equity funds in existence, with a record 2,022 funds currently raising capital in the market.1 Tracking key fund metrics such as distribution to paid in (DPI), total value to paid in (TVPI), and internal rate of return (IRR)—as well as static data such as vintage year, geography, industry, fund size, and fund type—already presents a sizeable data management challenge.